trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 This module makes available variables, whose values depend on the IP address of the client.
 When combined with GeoIP module allows for very elaborate rules serving content according to the geolocation context.

 By default, the IP address used for doing the lookup is `$remote_addr`, but it is possible to specify an another variable.

+  > If the value of a variable does not represent a valid IP address then the `255.255.255.255` address is used.

 ###### Performance